Hand-carry Baggage Number and Regulations

 - a limited amount of duty-free merchandise

 *A laptop in thin satchel-style laptop bag is considered to be a personal item.
-A laptop in a larger laptop bag will be counted as part of a guest’s carry-on allowance.
+A laptop in a larger laptop bag will be counted as part of a guest’s hand-carry allowance.

 Using small, lightweight portable electronic devices without medical purpose onboard, such as personal air-purifying devices and personal humidifiers, shall follow the restrictions as below: